trussworks/Engineering-Playbook/security/yubikey-configuration.md

     echo 'pinentry-program /usr/local/bin/pinentry-mac' >> \
         ~/.gnupg/gpg-agent.conf
     gpgconf --kill gpg-agent
-    gpg-agent --daemon
+    gpg-agent --daemon --enable-ssh-support

-If you use this, you do not need to set `GPG_TTY`.
+If you use this, you do not need to set `GPG_TTY` in your `~/.bashrc`.

 ## Verifying Your YubiKey